 The recoverable amount of the other intangible assets has been determined based on value in use calculations using a cash flow forecast and projections from financial budgets approved by management covering a seven-year period.
 The pre-tax discount rate applied to the cash flow forecast and projections, the forecasted growth rate used to extrapolate cash flows for the seven-year period, and the calculations of value in use for the CGUs are most sensitive to the following assumptions:

-- (i) Growth rate The forecasted average annual revenue growth rate from 2023 to 2029 is 2.0%.
-The average annual revenue growth rate used in 2021 was 4.0%. - (ii) Discount rate The pre-tax discount rate used was 8.9% (2021:4.3%).
+- (i) Growth rate

+The forecasted average annual revenue growth rate from 2022 to 2028 is 4.0%.

+- (ii) Pre-tax discount rate

+The pre-tax discount rate used was 4.3%.

 8. Investments In Subsidiaries